HHS/TANF-app/docs/Architecture Decision Record/001 ADR template.md

 ## Consequences

-See Michael Nygard's article, linked above.
+The benefits and any known/potential risks of the decision should be described herein.
+See Michael Nygard's article, linked above, for more details.

 ## Notes

+Briefly describe any additional information relevant to the decision here, such as issues created to track implementation.